Tencent seeks the best indies for Games Without Borders Awards

 Tencent wants a mix of developers whose games that have an established following, high production values, and broad appeal.
 It also wants titles that not that many people have seen before.

-“The result of this approach is that we’ve seen titles such as Cloudpunk, Haven and Spellbreak – all relatively well known indie titles, with super high production values, that found an audience,” Zhu said.
-“And we can try to mix that in with titles such as Pull Stay, In My Shadow, Super Cable Boy and Peaks of Yore, all games from less-established devs that might go under the radar for a lot of people.
+“The result of this approach is that we’ve seen titles such as Cloudpunk, Haven and Spellbreak, all relatively well-known indie titles, with super-high production values, that found an audience,” Zhu said.
+“And we can try to mix that in with titles such as Pull Stay, In My Shadow, Super Cable Boy, and Peaks of Yore, all games from less-established devs that might go under the radar for a lot of people.
 It’s important to us that our awards activity doesn’t just end up signal boosting the same titles that already have the spotlight.
 We try to share it as equally as we can.”

 The other thing Tencent does is to make sure that the awards are truly global.
 A lot of entrants come from North America and Western Europe.
 But Tencent also tries to reach teams from India, from Brazil, from Tunisia and so on.